Mother of murder victim says Carlee Russell ‘disrespected’ parents with lost children

 She added: “Her actions with her being safe the entire event is disrespectful to all of the boys and the girls, the adults, children that have gone missing.”

-Since authorities came out with the bombshell revelations, Ms Russell and her family have remained out of the public eye and have not issued another statement about the police’s findings.
+Since authorities came out with the bombshell revelations, Ms Russell and her family have remained out of the public eye.

-Police said they have requested a second interview with Ms Russell to determine where she was in the 49 hours she was missing and why she may have misled law enforcement about her story.
-But Ms Russell has supposedly denied their request.

 Join our commenting forum